Dundas Street: History

-The road from the western end of Lake Ontario was constructed east to York in 1796.
-The road ended at the Humber River at Old Mill Road, following the path of today's Bloor Street within Etobicoke.
-A bridge was built in 1811 to cross the Humber, followed by a series of other bridges over the years.
+In York the road followed the path of today's Bloor Street within Etobicoke, crossing into York Township near the Old Mill.
+From the Old Mill, the street travelled north to Davenport Road, until it met Yonge Street.
+During the War of 1812, the route through Toronto moved south and a bridge was built by 1815 to cross the Humber near Lambton, followed by a series of other bridges over the years.
 Dundas was re-routed in 1928, which resulted in what is now Old Dundas Street on either side of the Humber.
 The western section of Old Dundas Street becomes Home Smith Park Road.
 The current bridge over the Humber opened in 1957 (repaired in 1973 and 2009) to replace the 1907 iron trestle that lost approaches on both ends during Hurricane Hazel in 1954 and resulted in the old bridge being demolished in 1955.
 An 1800 map shows Dundas connecting with the newly built Yonge Street, although the map does not show the route of this section within Toronto with any detail.
 An 1816 map of York shows a "Burlington Road", which was a westward extension of today's Queen Street.

+Dundas was not formally surveyed through York Township, so the name was not consistently used to describe roads.
+Before 1812, a portion of Davenport Road was sometimes called Dundas Street, but also the "road to Niagara."
 The first section of the current route of Dundas Street constructed in Toronto was constructed during the War of 1812.
-It connected today's intersection of Queen Street and Ossington Avenue to Lambton Mills.
+The portion constructed in 1812, connected today's intersection of Queen Street and Ossington Avenue to Lambton Mills.
 It was constructed by the militia under the supervision of George Taylor Denison.
 The section of today's Ossington Avenue from Queen Street north to the intersection of Dundas Street was also known as Dundas.
 At the time, the district along Dundas was not cleared.
 Montgomery's Inn was built on Dundas Street in 1830 for travellers along this route and also became a center of neighbourhood business in the village of Islington.
 It stands today, operated as a museum by the City of Toronto.